 Part 4: Three Tips to Support Someone with a Mental Illness

 We all go through difficult times, and others help us through them.
-There are times that you have also likely been worried about other people’s mental health.
+There are times when you have also likely been worried about other people’s mental health.
 Whether they are a friend, family member or co-worker, there are many ways to support somebody who may be affected by a mental illness.

 How do I know if someone has a mental health problem?

 How can I help?
-Here are 3 tips for supporting a friend, relative or co-worker who has a mental health problem:
+Here are 3 tips for supporting a friend, relative, or co-worker who has a mental health problem:

 - Let them share as much or as little as they want to

-- Don’t try to diagnose or second guess their feelings
+- Don’t try to diagnose or second-guess their feelings

 - Don’t be afraid to check in.
 After someone shares about a stressful time, family emergency or mental health condition, follow up to see how they’re doing.
 A simple reassurance that they were heard can make a difference in knowing your support is ongoing.